JDizzle977/made-template/README.md

 ## Data Sources

 - **NOAA Storm Events Database**: Contains information on extreme weather events in the U.S.
-- **Bureau of Economic Analysis (BEA) - GDP by State**: Contains data on the GDP of individual U.S. states.
+- **Bureau of Economic Analysis (BEA) - GDP by State**: Contains data on the GDP of individual U.S. states and the U.S. overall.

 ## Project Goals

-- **Understanding Correlations**: Investigating correlations between extreme weather events and economic factors like real personal income and real PCE.
+- **Understanding potential Correlations**: Investigating correlations between extreme weather events and economic factors like real personal income and real PCE.
 - **Economic Impacts**: Determining the economic impact of extreme weather events on different states in the U.S.

 ## Data Structure